-I knew far too long that I wasn’t raising a child, but a monster.
+I knew for far too long, I wasn’t raising a child, but a monster.

-That company and that environment were killing me mentally and physically.
-I got to the point where my heart didn’t stop racing.
-I was so stressed that I felt dizzy multiple times a day, I gained a lot of weight, and my jokes became so dark that some of my friends had to pull me aside and tell me to calm down because I wasn’t fun to be around anymore.
+That company and the environment were killing me both mentally and physically.
+I came to the point where my heart wouldn’t stop racing.
+I became so stressed that I would feel dizzy multiple times a day.
+I gained a lot of weight and what’s worse is my jokes became SO dark, even my friends had to pull me aside to tell me to calm down because I wasn’t fun to be around anymore.

-But maybe the worst thing was that I started to have this uneasy feeling that if I continue down this road, my life may end sooner than I thought.
+However, perhaps the worst thing that happened is I started to have this feeling that if I continued on this path, my life would end sooner rather than later.

 I knew I had to stop.

-In this particular case, luckily, I didn’t have to think about jumping – I was pushed over the ledge.
+In this case, I didn’t have to think about jumping, I was pushed right over the ledge.

-In a strange way, while I was falling, I felt at home again.
+In a strange way, whilst I was falling, I felt at home again.

-Finally, I was forced to go forward in my life.
-Finally, I was so broke that I had to sell everything we had and move abroad.
+Finally, I was forced to go onwards in my life.
+Finally, I was so broke I had to sell everything and move abroad.
 Finally, I was learning again.

-Today, my life is actually happy, I’m almost stress-free, and to my surprise, I am earning more than I have ever earned before.
+Today, I am actually happy.
+I’m almost stress-free and to my surprise, I am earning more than I ever have before.

-I’ve always wanted to live abroad, so now I am.
-I’ve even become funny again.
+I’ve always wanted to live abroad and finally, I am.
+My friends even say I’m funny again.

-So right now, today, I not only know that I am stronger and I will survive, but I also know that I’m finally on my path to success.
+So right now, today, I not only know that I am stronger and I will survive, but I also know that I am finally on my path to success.